choonghyunryu/dlookr/README.md

 #> 1 tailnum   <NA>   336776  2512 0.746     1
 ```

+The following example returns a list where the level’s relative
+percentage is 0.01% or less.
+Note that the value of the `top` argument
-The following returns a list of levels less than or equal to 0.01%.
-It should be noted that the top argument has a generous specification of 500.
-If you use the default value of 10, values below 0.01% would not be included in the list:
+is set to a large value such as 500.
+If the default value of 10 was
+used, values below 0.01% would not be included in the list:

 ``` r
 flights %>%